HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_297/ilo5_network_resourcedefns297.md

 `@odata.type: "#NetworkDeviceFunction.v1_5_0.NetworkDeviceFunction"`

 A Network Device Function represents a logical interface exposed by the network adapter.
-The Data Source is either DCi or RDE.
-HPE OEM section shall be present only for DCi Data Source.

 ### Resource Instances